 No matter how upstanding the organization awarding the scholarship appears at first glance, if they’re asking for money up front with your application, be wary—it is most definitely some kind of scam.
-That's because you should never have to give money to get money for scholarships.
+That's because you should never have to give money to get money for scholarships—never!

-There are no guarantees in life, and the realm of scholarships is no exception to this rule.
+There are no guarantees in life except death and taxes—the realm of scholarships is not an exception to this rule.
 Be instantly suspicious if anyone tries to tell you that you’re guaranteed financial assistance if you pay them for their services (see above—you shouldn't have to pay anything to receive any scholarship!).

-The second problem with this situation goes back to the first point illustrated here: you should not have to pay to get the information, when there are plenty of free resources out there.
+- It all goes back to the first point illustrated here: You should never have to pay to get the information when there are plenty of free resources out there.

-Few people enjoy filling out scholarship applications and writing essays for them, but it’s a necessary evil.
+Few people enjoy filling out applications and writing scholarship essays, but it’s a necessary evil.
 If anyone—an organization, consultant, individual, or other—offers to do the work for you, stay away.
-Nothing worthwhile in life comes without a little elbow grease on your part.
+Nothing worthwhile in life comes without a little elbow grease on your part!

 So what should you do if you suspect scholarship fraud?
-If you come across a scholarship you believe to be a scam, or you’re a victim of scholarship fraud, you can report it to the Federal Trade Commission (FDC) or go to Fraud.org.
+If you come across a scholarship you believe to be a scam or you’re a victim of scholarship fraud, you can report it to the Federal Trade Commission (FDC) or go to Fraud.org.
 The good news is your scholarship search is in your hands: You control what you search and apply for, and now that you know what to avoid, you can focus on legitimate scholarships that will pay you—not the other way around.
 Good luck!